 Paleo on the Go is a similar meal delivery service to Pete’s Real Food.
 They offer paleo and AIP-compliant meals.
 Although the service is more expensive than many comparable options, it may be worth paying for if you follow these diets, appreciate ingredient quality, and need a convenient meal option.

 Pete’s Real Food is a meal delivery service that provides fully prepared paleo, vegan, keto, and AIP-friendly dishes.
 They also offer bacon and bone broth.

 All meals are made using nutritious, sustainably sourced ingredients, which can help support weight loss and improve your diet quality.

-However, Pete’s Paleo is also relatively expensive and offers limited options for picky eaters or those with certain dietary restrictions, which may not be a good fit for everyone.
+However, Pete’s Real Food is also relatively expensive and offers limited options for picky eaters or those with certain dietary restrictions, which may not be a good fit for everyone.